Get face-to-face with a crocodile, thorny devil or orphaned kangaroo on an Aussie safari, says Jennifer Ennion.

 Crocs (of course) at Crocosaurus Cove

 Feeding animals isn’t for everyone, but Crocosaurus Cove ups the ante with the “wow” factor and is therefore hugely popular.
 Easy to get to in Darwin, Crocosaurus is famous for its Cage of Death, a croc “dive” where the participant snorkels in a Perspex tank for a face-to-face encounter with a five-metre saltie.

 If that’s not for you, there’s also the Big Croc Feed VIP Experience, during which you feed a croc as part of a 1.5-hour guided tour.
 Crocosaurus Cove is just one of numerous family-friendly activities in the Top End.

 All creatures great and small at Territory Wildlife Park

-Call into Territory Wildlife Park to experience a gamut of Aussie creatures, 45 minutes’ drive south of Darwin, in lovely Berry Springs.
+To experience a gamut of Aussie creatures, call into Territory Wildlife Park, in lovely Berry Springs, 45 minutes’ drive south of Darwin.
 This place has it all: carpet pythons, blue-winged kookaburras, bandicoots, wallaroos, curlews, bats, echidnas and emus.
 If you love birds of prey, sign up for the On the Glove experience where intimate groups of five all get the option to hold one.
-There is also the “pelican brekky” where you get to feed them fish, as well as the Secret Creatures Nocturnal House for reptiles, mammals and birds.
+There is also the “pelican brekky” where you can feed them fish, as well as the Secret Creatures Nocturnal House for reptiles, mammals and birds.
 The park makes a great stop for animal-loving families on a caravanning trip through the NT.

 Bag a barra with Wildman Fishing Tours